Special Student Information and Application Process

-Anyone seeking Special Student status at Connecticut College, including Connecticut College faculty and staff, is required to submit a Special Student Application to the Office of the Registrar.
-Refer below for a list of application material required and deadlines.
+Anyone seeking Special Student status at Connecticut College, including Connecticut College faculty, staff and alumni, is required to submit a Special Student Application to the Office of the Registrar.
+Refer below for a list of application materials required and deadlines.
 If completed application materials are not received by the semester deadline, the application cannot be considered and enrollment will not be permitted.

 Special Students are, at the time of enrollment, considered to be non-degree seeking, although the credits earned may be transferred to other institutions or may be included in the academic program of those who are subsequently admitted to a Connecticut College degree program.

-Application Material Required of all Special Students (not including Connecticut College alumni)
+Application Materials Required of all Special Students (not including Connecticut College alumni)

 - Completed Special Student Application Form, including Academic & Social Honor Code Pledge

 - Official transcripts from all colleges and universities attended

 - Two letters of reference